vishal1015/Fb-helpdesk/README.md

 - **Express.js:** A web application framework for building APIs and handling server-side logic.
 - **Node.js:** A runtime environment for executing JavaScript code on the server.
 - **MongoDB:** A database for storing the log in and sign up records.
-- **ReactJS:** A javascript based frontend framework with many in built libraries.
+- **ReactJS:** A javascript-based frontend framework with many in built libraries.

 ## Features